 IMPORTANT NOTE: Certain programs of study at Johnson & Wales University, including programs in the College of Culinary Arts and The Hospitality College, include technical standards in the academic requirements essential to the program.
-Students with disabilities or special needs should contact the Office of Student Success for information about and descriptions of the applicable technical standards.
+Students with disabilities or special needs should contact the University for information about and descriptions of the applicable technical standards.